USS Chenango (CVE-28): Fleet oiler service

 Assigned to the Naval Transportation Service (NTS), Chenango steamed in the Atlantic, the Caribbean, and the Pacific, as far as Honolulu, on replenishment duty.

 The Battle of the Atlantic heated up as the Germans launched Operation Neuland with simultaneous attacks on Dutch and Venezuelan oil ports in the Caribbean to disrupt production and flow of petroleum products vital to the Allied war effort.
 Chenango was present at Aruba, on 16 February 1942, when attempted to shell one of the island's refineries.
 The enemy torpedoed and damaged the US tanker as she lay alongside Eagle Dock; but a second torpedo missed the ship and ran up on the beach.
 Arkansas did not report casualties among her 37-man crew.
 The Germans did not emerge from the action unscathed however, for the explosion of a shell prematurely in the gun barrel, because the tampion was not removed, mortally wounded one and critically wounded another of the crew on board U-156.
-She received permission to put in to Vichy French held Martinique, on 21 February, to put ashore the crew man that had survived the explosion, he was put into captivity.
+She received permission to put in to Vichy French held Martinique, on 21 February, to put ashore the crewman who had survived the explosion; he was put into captivity.